influxdata/docs-v2/content/influxdb/v2.2/api-guide/tutorials/client-library-starter/nodejs.md

 Use [Next.js](https://nextjs.org/), a framework for full-stack JavaScript applications, to create your application.

-1. Open a terminal and enter the following commands to create the `iot-starter-js` app from the NextJS [learn-starter template](https://github.com/vercel/next-learn/tree/master/basics/learn-starter):
+1. In your `~/iot-api-apps` directory, open a terminal and enter the following commands to create the `iot-starter-js` app from the NextJS [learn-starter template](https://github.com/vercel/next-learn/tree/master/basics/learn-starter):

    ```sh
    npx create-next-app iot-starter-js --use-npm --example "https://github.com/vercel/next-learn/tree/master/basics/learn-starter"